 The Cold War (1945-91)

-The United States and its allies following World War II fought a 45-year struggle war with the Soviet Union and China.
+The United States and its allies following World War II engaged in a 45-year struggle war with the Soviet Union and China.
 The War pitted the ideals of Western democracy and free enterprise against totalitarian states with command economies.
 At stake was the future social order of mankind.
 Germany's defeat left Stalin in control of the countries of Eastern Europe.
 President Harry Truman when he became president in April 1945 began taking a stronger approach to the Soviets, disturbed by Soviet actions in Poland.
 Stalin proceeded to install People's Republics in these states which meant Stalinist police states subservient to the Soviet Union.
 American and European democracies sharply criticised the Soviet actions.
 Winston Churchill warned in 1946 that an "iron curtain" was descending through the middle of Europe.
 Joseph Stalin who had virtually allied himself with Hitler in 1939 to launch World War II, blamed the War on "capitalist imperialism" and threatened Western Europe.
 President Truman decided to support Western Europe economically (the Marshall Plan) and militarily (NATO).
 The Cold War was a period of intense East-West competition, tension, and conflict, but always short of full-scale war.
 The first major episode was the soviet blockade of Berlin in 1948.
 Berlin was during much of the Cold War a focal point of the conflict.
 The Soviets brutally suppressed attempts by Eastern Europeans to overthrow Soviet imposed governments: East Germany (1953), Poland (1956), Hungary (1956), and Czechoslovakia (1978).
 There were proxy wars and competition for influence in developing countries, many of which introduced Soviet command economics.
 There was also an arms race between the two super powers.
 After Stalin died in 1953, the Cold War became more unbalanced.
 There were periods of relaxation followed by resumed confrontation.
 The most dangerous point of the Cold War was the Cuban Missile Crisis (1962).
 There were efforts to pursue detente during the 1970s.
 Unlike the other major conflicts in world history, in the end the Cold War was not settled by force of arms.
 It was the example of the West, especially the success of free market economics and political democracy that defeated Communism.
 Not all historians agree that the Cold War was necessary and that the foundation of Western democracy was at stake.

 World War II